isaacseymour/activejob-retry-test/README.md

 QUEUE=* rake resque:work
 ```

 Visit [http://localhost:9292/users/new](http://localhost:9292/users/new) and sign yourself up!
-You shouldn't need to `rake db:migrate` etc because the database is committed, it is only a test...

 Mailcatcher shows its inbox on [1080](http://localhost:1080).